Seljuk Empire: Tughril and Chaghri

-Tughrul tower in the city of Rey, modern Iran.
+Seljuk Sultan Tughril enthroned, in Jami al-Tawarikh, 1314.
+Toghrol Tower, tomb of Tughril, in the city of Rey, modern Iran.

-The Oghuz Turks (also known as Turkmens at the time), were one of several groups of the Oghuz who made their way to Iran between about 1020 and 1040.
+The Oghuz Turks (also known as Turkmens at the time) were one of several groups of the Oghuz who made their way to Iran between about 1020 and 1040.
 They were led by Seljuk's son, Musa, and Musa's two nephews, Tughril and Chaghri.
 They first moved south to Transoxiana, and then to Khorasan, initially at the invitation of local rulers, then enmeshed in alliances and conflicts.
-Contemporary sources place them in Dahistan, Farawa, and Nasa, as well as Sarakhs, all in present-day Turkmenistan.
+Contemporary sources place them in Dehistan/Mishrian, Gyzylarbat, and Nisa, as well as Sarakhs, all in present-day Turkmenistan.

 Around 1034, Tughril and Chaghri were soundly defeated by the Oghuz Yabghu Ali Tegin and his allies, forcing them to escape from Transoxiana.
-Initially, the Seljuks took refuge in Khwarazm, which served as one of their traditional pastures, but they were also encouraged by the local Ghaznavid governor, Harun, who hoped to utilise Seljuks for his efforts to seize Khorasan from his sovereign.
+Initially, the Seljuks took refuge in Khwarazm, which served as one of their traditional pastures, but they were also encouraged by the local Ghaznavid governor, Harun, who hoped to utilise the Seljuks for his efforts to seize Khorasan from his sovereign.
 When Harun was assassinated by Ghaznavid agents in 1035, they again had to flee, this time heading south across the Karakum Desert.
-First, they made their way to the important city of Merv, but perhaps due to its strong fortifications, they turned westwards to take refuge in Nasa.
+First, they made their way to the important city of Merv, but perhaps due to its strong fortifications, they turned westwards to take refuge in Nisa.
 Finally, the Seljuks arrived on the edges of Khorasan, the province considered a jewel in the Ghaznavid crown.

 After moving into Khorasan, the Seljuks under Tughril wrested an empire from the Ghaznavids.
-Initially the Seljuks were repulsed by Mahmud of Ghazni and retired to Khwarazm, but Tughril and Chaghri led them to capture Merv and Nishapur (1037–1038).
-Later they repeatedly raided and traded territory with Mahmud's successor, Mas'ud, across Khorasan and Balkh.
+Initially, the Seljuks were repulsed by Mahmud of Ghazni and retired to Khwarazm, but Tughril and Chaghri led them to capture Merv and Nishapur (1037–1038).
+Later, they repeatedly raided and traded territory with Mahmud's successor, Mas'ud, across Khorasan and Balkh.

-In 1040, at the Battle of Dandanaqan, the Seljuks decisively defeated Masʽud I of Ghazni, forcing him to abandon most of his western territories.
+In 1040, at the Battle of Dandanaqan, the Seljuks decisively defeated Masʽud I, forcing him to abandon most of his western territories.
 Afterwards, the Seljuks employed Khorasanians and set up a Persian bureaucracy to administer their new polity with Tughril as its nominal overlord.
-By 1046, Abbasid Caliph al-Qa'im had sent Tughril a diploma recognizing Seljuk rule over Khorasan.
-In 1048–1049, the Seljuks, commanded by Ibrahim Yinal, uterine brother of Tughril, made their first incursion into the Byzantine frontier region of Iberia and clashed with a combined Byzantine-Georgian army of 50,000 at the Battle of Kapetrou on 10 September 1048.
-The devastatioin 1051–1052 the Byzantine magnate Eustathios Boilas described the area as "foul and unmanageable... inhabited by snakes, scorpions, and wild beasts."
+By 1046, Al-Qa'im had sent Tughril a diploma recognising Seljuk rule over Khorasan.
+In 1048–1049, the Seljuks, commanded by Ibrahim Yinal, uterine brother of Tughril, made their first incursion into the Byzantine frontier region of Iberia and clashed with a combined Byzantine-Georgian army of 50,000 at the Battle of Kapetron on 10 September 1048.
+The devastation in 1051–1052 the Byzantine magnate Eustathios Boilas described the area as "foul and unmanageable... inhabited by snakes, scorpions, and wild beasts".
 The Arab chronicler Ibn al-Athir wrote that Ibrahim brought back 100,000 captives and 10,000 camel loads of loot.

 In 1055, Tughril entered Baghdad and removed the influence of the Buyid dynasty, under a commission from the Abbasid caliph.
 Iraq remained under Seljuk control until 1135.